Hellblazer/dt-mcp/TESTING.md

 # Testing Guide

-Testing documentation for DEVONthink MCP Server.
+Testing documentation for DEVONthink MCP Server v3.0.0 with 9 unified tools.

 This guide covers all testing approaches, from basic validation to comprehensive integration testing.